Waitrose Interview Questions

 Possible answers to this question are

-• State you pay great attention to detail and will always make sure the customer gets their order correctly the first time.
+• State that you pay close attention to detail and will always ensure the customer receives their order correctly the first time.

 How is your driving record?

 • Hopefully, you have a clean driver record.
-If you have been in an accident tell the interviewer what happened and what did you learn from it.
+If you have been in an accident, tell the interviewer what happened and what you learn from it.

 What would you do if you were stuck in traffic and had a time-sensitive delivery?

-• State you feel heavy traffic is out of your control and would continue to drive safely.
-Also, mention you would call your supervisor if you could not make the delivery on time.
+• State that you feel heavy traffic is out of your control and would continue to drive safely.
+Also, mention that you would call your supervisor if you were unable to make the delivery on time.

 Waitrose Night Shift Interview